 - 2. Start the engine, warm it up for several minutes, and then turn it off. - 3.
 Place an oil pan under the engine to collect the used oil. - 4.
-Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.
+Remove the engine oil filler cap, and then remove the engine oil drain bolt and the gasket to drain the oil from the crankcase.

-1. Engine oil drain bolt
+- 1. Engine oil drain bolt - 2.
+Gasket